cliveportman/diet-score-app/README.md

 # Diet Score App

 ## What is it?
-A React Native app that allows users to track their Diet Quality Score (DQS) as they eat throughout the day.
+A React Native app that allows endurance athletes to track their Diet Quality Score (DQS) as they eat throughout the day.

 The DQS comes from a book called "Racing Weight" by Matt Fitzgerald.
 The book is written for serious endurance athletes wanting to manage their weight for better performance.
 There is already an official app in the Play Store and App Store, but I wanted to make my own version, because: